 I’m a loud laughing, extroverted mama to five boys (yes, all boys) from high school to kindergarten age.
 I’m passionate about all things home – homeschooling, homesteading, homemaking – and believe that calendars were made to be cleared and woods were made for exploring.
 My family and I live on a mini-homestead in Wisconsin where we have a bunch of chickens and are slowly learning to grow and preserve as much food as we can.

 I’m one of those crunchy mama types – you know, the one who brings the gluten free, no sugar added, made from scratch pumpkin muffins to the party.
-I’ll basically solve all your problems with herbs, essential oils, and fermented foods.
+I’ll try to solve all your problems with herbs, essential oils, and fermented foods.
 My life has been forever changed through a journey of ditching toxins from our food and our home.
 We eat whole, non-processed foods whenever we can, and we’re always looking for ways to kick toxic ingredients to the curb.

 In my pre-kid days, I was an elementary teacher.
-Now I stay home with all my little loves and homeschool them by day, but I feel like I’m unlearning what it means to teach.
+Now I stay home with all my little loves (though I guess most of them are not so little anymore) and homeschool them by day, but I feel like I’m unlearning what education looks like.
 Instead of spending our days in desks and at tables, we let learning unfold as it happens when we can.
 We spend much of our time outside hiking and exploring and nearly everything we do is centered around good quality books and rooted in our faith in Jesus.

 If we were friends in real life, I’d make you a peppermint mocha, sit with you at our big kitchen table, and get to know you.
 But the next best thing is connecting over on Instagram, so be sure to find me over there and say hi!